Tender Port

 The Piazzetta (Harbor Square)

 The famous harbor square is Portofino's heart — a tiny amphitheater where pastel buildings frame luxury yachts in a scene that has transformed dramatically within living memory.
 Where multi-colored fishing boats once bobbed at anchor, magnificent superyachts now gleam like monuments to wealth.
 The global elite gather here to see and be seen, outdoor cafes spill onto cobblestones, and in high season the world's most expensive vessels queue just outside the port waiting for berths.
 It's free to admire (expensive to sit — expect €18 for that spritz).
-This is where you understand why people spend fortunes to anchor here, and why 147 villagers have built an entire economy on hosting the beautiful people.
+This is where you understand why people spend fortunes to anchor here.
 Budget 30 minutes just to absorb the atmosphere, longer if you splurge on a harbourside table.
-Celebrity spotting optional but likely.
-This is the Portofino of magazine covers and movie dreams.
+Going independent here means you set your own pace and can linger as long as you wish.

 Castello Brown

 This 15th-century castle rises from Roman fortifications that once guarded Portus Delphini — you're walking through layers of empire, republic, and aristocracy all at once.
 The castle gained its current name from British consul Montague Yeats Brown, who purchased it in the 1870s and transformed it into a summer residence that drew British high society to this then-obscure fishing village.
-His vision helped create modern Portofino.
-Today the terraced gardens, period rooms, and panoramic views across the Ligurian coast make the steep 10-15 minute climb (wear good shoes) absolutely worthwhile — the entire village spreads below, yachts reduced to toys, the sea extending to infinity. €8 entry.
+Today the terraced gardens, period rooms, and panoramic views across the Ligurian coast make the steep 10-15 minute climb (wear good shoes) absolutely worthwhile. €8 entry.
 Cool gardens offer shade and contemplation.
 Allow 1-1.5 hours including climb.
-The view alone justifies the visit, but knowing you stand where Roman soldiers once stood adds unexpected depth.
+If you book ahead through a ship excursion, guides often include the castle in walking tours of the village with guaranteed return to the tender dock.

 Church of San Giorgio